-2021 Roles Male Female Total
+2022 Roles Male Female Total

-Board (Non-Executive) 5 0 5
+Board (Non-Executive) 4-5 0-1 6

-Board (Executive) 0 1 1
+Board (Executive) 1 1 1

-Other employees 2 6 8
+Other employees 4 7 11

-^{}Five appointments through the reporting year June 21.
+^{} There were three appointments and three resignations through the reporting year ending June 2022.

-Senior executives are individuals at the highest level of the company's management who have the day-to-day responsibilities of managing the company.
+Senior executives are individuals at the highest level of the Company's management who have the day-to-day responsibilities of managing the Company.